ssingh09299/ssingh09299.github.io/index.markdown

 Welcome!

 Here you will find all my posts.
+Read on `Firefox` for better rendering of `mathml` equations.
+If `mathml` is not supported on your browser the latex equations will appear in their raw form.
+I could use `mathjax` but do not like how it renders the equations.